-Why read this? : You need creative thinking to come up an idea and design for a T-shirt.
+Why read this? : You need creative thinking to come up with an idea for a T-shirt design.
 We share how we used different creative approaches in our T-shirt designs.
-Learn the role colour, typography and composition plays in T-shirt design.
-Read this to see how to apply design theories to real-life design challenges.
+Learn the role colour, typography and composition play in T-shirt design.
+Read this for examples of design theories applied to real-life design challenges.

 We aim to make each new design better than the one before.
 In our article from the week after launch, we shared a key T-shirt learning was our need for smarter designs.
 Here’s some of what we’ve been thinking about to do that.

 Our first designs didn’t really take into account the differences between printing on light and dark colour backgrounds.

 As per our design principles guide, contrast is an important element to include when you design.

 We created 2 versions of these designs.
 One to work better on a light background, and the other to work better on a dark background.

 But we believe, this leads to a slightly confusing choice for the shopper.

 So, we’re now thinking ahead a bit more when we choose colours.
 We consider how they’ll appear on different colour backgrounds.
 While it’s also fun to think about the psychological effects of colour, there’s also practical considerations you need to work through.

 Example - Mumjuggling design

 Look at the recent design on mumjuggling for example.
 Here, we have a magenta font ‘mum’ running on the black cut-out of the mum juggling.

 This combination helps the image stand out more.